Table of Contents

 Why developers choose CodeIgniter

-- Clean project structure.
-The app directory and default folders keep teams organized from the start.
+- Clean project structure: The app directory and default folders help teams stay organized from the beginning.

-- Easy to learn, easy to deploy.
-Clear documentation and sensible defaults enable faster onboarding and shorter delivery cycles.
+- Easy to learn and deploy: Clear documentation and sensible defaults support faster onboarding and shorter delivery cycles.

 Common use cases